atas76/openengine/docs/EventData_FormatNotes.md

 eventually became the main part of this document, while the present section serves more as an appendix.

 So, these are the notations you will find in datasets of this project.
-The only one that matters currently is the 'mpn' one, but the other ones are also useful for getting the idea of this project's evolution, while some of the ideas and concepts behind them may or will re-surface in the future.
+The only one that matters currently is the 'mpn' one, but the other ones are also useful for getting an idea of this project's evolution, while some of the ideas and concepts behind them may or will re-surface in the future.

 ## fgn (11/19 - 04/20)